 console.log(typeof address) // string

-Boolean data type is used to represent variables having only two possible values i.e. either true
+Boolean data type is used to represent variables having only two possible values i.e. either true or false.

 E.g.